What Happens If You Don’t Sign Divorce Papers?

 Alternatives to Consider

-If the prospect of not signing divorce papers seems overwhelming, there are alternatives to explore:
+If the prospect of divorce seems overwhelming, there are alternatives to explore:

 Mediation: Mediation involves working with a neutral third party to resolve disputes and reach agreements outside of court.
 This approach can be less adversarial and time-consuming than traditional litigation.
 If mediation goes well then the final agreement will often be an uncontested divorce, saving you time.